 Pepto Bismol Against Traveler’s Diarrhea:

-Pepto Bismol is another old standard in diarrhea treatment, especially for travelers in a foreign land.
-When taken as a preventive, Pepto (either liquid or tablets) works surprisingly well to ward off the vengeful bugs of turista.
-The drug appears almost as good as high-potency, expensive, prescription antibiotics in some situations.
-The ingredient in Pepto Bismol, bismuth subsalicylate, is active against a range of microorganisms that cause diarrhea (Gut Microbes, online, April 22, 2015).
+According to this research, the drug appears almost as good as high-potency, expensive, prescription antibiotics in some situations.
+Bismuth subsalicylate is active against a range of microorganisms that cause diarrhea (Gut Microbes, online, April 22, 2015).

 Q. Now that COVID is becoming less of a problem, my husband and I are looking forward to a long-delayed trip to Mexico.
 I know that a daily dose of Pepto Bismol is recommended when traveling to certain countries, but I can’t recall the correct dosage.
 Can you help?